Philosophy

 We commit to this because happiness diminishes every time someone is victimized.
 This is a fundamental feature of reality, like gravity.
 So, we belong to a community that seeks to minimize suffering and maximize happiness through Human Respect.

-What if everyone on Earth operated according to this commitment?
+What if everyone on Earth were to operate according to this commitment?

-Ideally, everyone would undertake more projects that either teach our philosophy or help to replace the apparatuses of coercion.
+Ideally, everyone would undertake more projects that either spread our philosophy or help to replace the apparatuses of coercion.

 That’s why we support private innovations and creative projects that would replace the function of coercive monopolies.
 At a minimum, it means our partners will propose ideas that reduce institutionalized compulsion.